Zupeuc/CLEMAPSensorData/README.md

 ### Conclusion

-I had fun programming this app, I am greatful for the task.
+I had fun programming this app, I am thankfull for the task.
 The functionality is as I wanted it to be.
 The code can be written smoother and better.
 Practice makes perfect.

-Thank you for your time!
+Looking forward for your feedback, thank you for your time!